matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 - The Container is the same and runs the same anywhere.
 - Containers make it easier to build apps that use the microservices design pattern that is loosely coupled, fine-grained components.
-- Modular design pattern allows the operating system to scale and also upgrade components of an app without affecting the app as a whole.
+- Modular design pattern allows the operating system to scale, and upgrade components of an app without affecting the app as a whole.

 ![Container](gcp-img/kubernetes/gcp-kube-containers-2.png "Container")

-- An Application and its dependencies are called an image.
+- An Application and its dependencies called an image.
 - A container is simply a running instance of an image.
 - By building software into container images, developers can easily package and ship and app without worrying about the system it will be running on.

 **Containers use a varied set of Linux technologies**

-- Processes: Each Linux process has its own virtual memory address space, separate from all others, and Linux processes are rapidly created and destroyed.
+- **Processes:** Each Linux process has its own virtual memory address space, separate from all others, and Linux processes rapidly created and destroyed.
-- Linux namespaces: Containers use Linux namespaces to control what an app can see, process ID numbers, directory trees, IP addresses and more.
+- **Linux namespaces:** Containers use Linux namespaces to control what an app can see, process ID numbers, directory trees, IP addresses and more.
+- **cgroups**
-- cgroups: To control what app can use.
-Its maximum consumption of CPU time, memory, IO bandwidth and other resources.
+    - To control what app can use.
+    - Its maximum consumption of CPU time, memory, IO bandwidth and other resources.
-- Union file system: To efficiently encapsulate apps and their dependencies into a set of clean minimal layers.
+- **Union file system:** To efficiently encapsulate apps, and their dependencies into a set of clean minimal layers.

-**Containers are structured in layers**
+**Containers structured in layers**

 ![Container layers](gcp-img/kubernetes/gcp-kube-containers-layers.png "Container layers")